 Shiva Ratri virtually meaning “The night dedicated to Shiva” falls on the fourteenth day of the waxing moon in late February and early March.
 On this occasion, Hindu devotees crowd at all the Shiva shrines of the country.
-They take bath in Holy River and perform penance and keep vigil throughout the right singing ancient hymns and praying shiva with his 1008 names.
+They take bath in Holy River and perform penance and keep vigil throughout the right singing ancient hymns and praying Shiva with his 1008 names.
 The temple of Pashupatinath in Kathmandu is visited by millions of devotees from different parts of Nepal and pilgrims of India.
 They camp around the temple and all the lodges and guesthouse is filled with pilgrims.
 Oil-fed lamps and electric bulbs illuminate the whole area.
-The sweet smell of incense rhythm of hymns and chaotic clinon the crowd all together given the impression of different age, remove from ours.
+The sweet smell of incense rhythm of hymns and chaotic Clinton the crowd altogether given the impression of different age, removed from ours.
 In the afternoon an official programme is organized to celebrate the festival.

 HOLI FESTIVAL (THE FESTIVAL OF COLOR)

-The eight day festival begins with the installations of a tall bamboo pole tapped with their umbrella like tires; each fingered with colorful strips of cloth at the eighth days of the waxing moon in March and concludes the full moon day.
+The eight-day festival begins with the installations of a tall bamboo pole tapped with their umbrella-like tires; each fingered with colorful strips of cloth at the eighth days of the waxing moon in March and concludes the full moon day.
 Peoples throw colored powder and water at each other during the day.
-According to Hindu mythology, the festival is observed to celebrate the extermination of a demon Holika who had tried to burn Pralhad a devout devotees of Lord Vishnu.
+According to Hindu mythology, the festival is observed to celebrate the extermination of a demon Holika who had tried to burn Pralhad devout devotees of Lord Vishnu.

 GHODE JATRA (THE PROCESSION OF HORSE)

 This festival is celebrated at the fourteenth day of the dark wax fortnight of March-April.
-A demon called Gurumapa is propitiated and the idols of many gods are carried a small chariot by procession of thousands peoples.
-A meeting of deities such as Lumahri, Bhadrakali and Kankeshwari takes place during the day at Ason and at night at Tudikhel.
-The Nepal Army at Tundikhel organizes most spectacular show of horse race and acrobatics.
+A demon called Gurumapa is propitiated and the idols of many gods are carried a small chariot by the procession of thousands of peoples.
+A meeting of deities such as Lumahri, Bhadrakali, and Kankeshwari take place during the day at Ason and at night at Tudikhel.
+The Nepal Army at Tundikhel organizes the most spectacular show of horse race and acrobatics.

 Dashain is observed on March-April too.
-However this one is not as the one observed in Septemver-November.
+However, this one is not as the one observed in September-November.
 This Dashain is named after the month in which it commences.
 Chaitra being the name of a month in the Nepali Calendar, significance as people offer worships to goddess Durga symbolic of power.

 This day fall on the 9th day of the bright lunar fortnight in March-April.
 Rama the direct incarnation of Vishnu and the epic hero of Rayamana is worshipped on the occasion.
 Pilgrims from Nepal and India go to Janakpur to offer worship in the Ram-Janaki temple.

-In addition to the ones described above there are many other interesting Nepalese festivals which are important in various ways.
-Many days are devoted to mark the events and activities national significance.
+In addition to the ones described above, there are many other interesting Nepalese festivals which are important in various ways.
+Many days are devoted to marking the events and activities national significance.
 Furthermore, being a member of the UN Nepal observes many international days.